Military history of Italy: Armistice and liberation of Italy

+The Italian campaign of World War II, also called the liberation of Italy following the German occupation in September 1943, consisted of Allied and Axis operations in and around Italy, from 1943 to 1945.
 The Germans freed Mussolini in the Gran Sasso raid (12 September 1943) and set him up as the leader of the Italian Social Republic (RSI) puppet state that kept fighting the Allies until it collapsed when the German forces in Italy surrendered in the spring of 1945.
 The Allies were of two minds on how to treat the Kingdom of Italy after the armistice.
 The US wanted to treat the Kingdom of Italy as an equal member of the Allies, while the British wanted to treat the Kingdom like a defeated enemy.
 The armed forces of the Kingdom of Italy did therefore not enter the war against Germany in full force, although "Co-Belligerent" forces (the Italian Co-Belligerent Army, the Italian Co-Belligerent Air Force and the Italian Co-Belligerent Navy) were eventually set up and fought with the Allies.
-The post-armistice period also saw the rise of a large Italian resistance movement that fought the Germans and the RSI in the north.
+The post-armistice period also saw the rise of a large Italian resistance movement that fought the Germans and the RSI in the north; an aspect of this period is the Italian civil war.